httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

         in {{document-requests}}).

-    2. If `document-site` is not same-site with `site`, return an origin set to a globally unique identifier.
+    2. If `document-site` is not same-site with `site`, return an origin set to an opaque origin.

 3. Return `site`.